fwup-home/fwup/README.md

 also gotten me out of situations where, for whatever reason, I no longer had enough space to store the update on the device.

+## How should I implement multiple signing keys

+There are several use cases where it's necessary to have multiple signing keys in use at a time.
+For example, you could want to enforce that all firmware updates are signed in your infrastructure, but not force everyone to go though the official secure path for QA builds.
+You may also want to only use each key for a limited amount of signings.

+Currently, each firmware file can only have one signature.
+However, the verifier (device) can specify multiple public keys (repeated -p options).
+While it is possible to call `fwup` for each key, specifying multiples keys is recommended to run the verification through fwup to support streamed updates and also to simplify this critical code path.

 ## How do I debug

 I apply updates to regular files on my laptop (as opposed to eMMC or SDCards)